wings4innovation facilitates translation of biomedical innovation in Austria

-KHAN-I was set up jointly by Austria Wirtschaftsservice (aws), European Investment Fund (EIF) and the Max Planck Foundation to support the translation of excellent basic research into drug development projects.
+KHAN-I is financed jointly by Austria Wirtschaftsservice (aws), European Investment Fund (EIF), the Max Planck Foundation and Thyssen’sche Handelsgesellschaft to support the translation of excellent basic research into drug development projects.

 w4i scouts and evaluates project ideas and proposes suitable projects for KHAN-I funding. w4i is the central contact for academic/SME partners from all over Austria.

 - Findings & hypotheses that may lead to an innovative therapy (small molecules, biologics, …) in indications with high unmet medical need